The History & Role Of Our Oktoberfest Grenadiers

 The cold weather at St. Paul Winter Carnival doesn’t stop the Grenadiers from wearing their shorts.
 From left: Keith Ryan, Dan Gundlach, Artie Schock, and Robert Richardson.

 Each year, a Grenadier general is elected by members of the Grenadier Corps and can be identified by the gold chord on his uniform shoulder.
-Meet our current Grenadier Generals, Bill & Dani Baxter pictured below.
+Meet our current Grenadier Generals, Marty and Jane Frank pictured below.

 The Grenadiers thrive on fun, family, and friendships and are always there to extend a helping hand where and when needed.
 The Grenadiers have an unwritten vow: “Once a Grenadier, always a Grenadier.”
 Below is the current roster that makes up Oktoberfest USA Grenadier Corps: